groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datarow/_index.md

 public class DataRow
 ```

-Represents a row of data in a com.groupdocs.assembly.system.data.DataTable.
+Represents a row of data in a [DataTable](../../com.groupdocs.assembly.system.data/datatable).
 ## Methods

 | Method | Description |